Wendalf/interview-prep/rails-prep.md

 * E.G.: Before filter may halt execution of request cycle to make sure a user is logged in for an action to be run.

 [Rails Filters](http://guides.rubyonrails.org/action_controller_overview.html#filters)

+### What is a nested form?

+* A nested form is a form within an other form which allows you to combine more than one model in your forms.
+The aim is to provide a better user experience.